Rassemblement Démocratique Africain: Formation: 1946

 The conference agreed to a few different issues.
-First, they agreed to form a regional political alliance between many of their different movements.
-Rather than a regional party which would have a significant regional infrastructure, the members viewed it as an alliance between the different political forces operating in each of the colonies.
-Thus they created a Committee of Co-Ordination to be tasked with selecting which party in each colony would be the representative of the RDA party and named Houphouët-Boigny as chairman and Sissoko, Apithy, Tchicaya, d'Arboussier, and Mamadou Konate (the key Malian politician who convinced Sissoko to join the meeting) as vice-chairmen.
-Second, as the parties main activity would be in the National Assembly, there were active discussions about what coalitions to form with French political parties.
+First, they agreed to form a regional political alliance among many of their different movements.
+Rather than a regional party which would have a significant regional infrastructure, the members viewed it as an alliance of the different political forces operating in each of the colonies.
+Thus they created a Committee of Coordination to be tasked with selecting which party in each colony would be the representative of the RDA party and named Houphouët-Boigny as chairman and Sissoko, Apithy, Tchicaya, d'Arboussier, and Mamadou Konate (the key Malian politician who convinced Sissoko to join the meeting) as vice-chairmen.
+Second, as the parties' main activity would be in the National Assembly, there were active discussions about what coalitions to form with French political parties.
 The debate largely focused on whether to form a permanent coalition with the Communist party or to align with them while they served RDA interests.
 The group agreed to compromise language that the party would form coalitions with whichever party was most useful for African issues.
 Third, although it was briefly mentioned, the conference agreed not to call for complete independence of the colonies, but instead for an end to the unequal colonial relationship with France.
 Although the party was to be anti-colonial and focus on increased autonomy for the French colonies, they were not advocating secession or withdrawal from France as an immediate goal.